KevinTheMix/CheatSheets/# IT/Software Architecture.md

 * **Composite** = composite class implements interface and manages a collection of instances (or a factory), then dispatchs calls to one of those instances.
 * **Decorator** = add a behavior, at runtime without modifying the existing by accumulating subclasses taking previous instance as ctor parameter, separation of concerns
 * **Inversion of control** (IoC) = custom code receives control of flow (or its dependencies in case of **DI**) from a generic framework (eg via providing callbacks) that handles boilerplate treatment (eg GUI)
-* **Repository pattern** = defines reusable boilerplate CRUD logic/interface to abstract data access considerations (BL does not care how DL works/where data is coming from)
+* **Repository pattern** = abstracts DB-tied data access with reusable generic CRUD (concrete DL considerations are abstracted in a way that BL is agnostic)
 * **Singleton** = a Single instance; hard to test
 * **Unit of Work pattern** = keeps track of changes affecting a DB during a 'work' session, then persists that as a single transaction (or rollback everything)